Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/tinytreats-product-endpoints.md

 ### Create a product

+> ⭐️ Check the **ProductEndpoints** moduel to ensure that bakers are a role that is allowed to execute the `app.MapPost("/products"` method

 1. Log into the UI as a baker.
 2. Click on the **Create Product** in the navbar.
 3. Find an image of a croissant with a web search and download it to the `wwwroot/images` directory of the API project.